monad-developers/hardhat-monad/README.md

 # Monad flavored Hardhat starter

-This project demonstrates a basic Hardhat use case optimized for Monad.
+This project demonstrates a basic Hardhat use case configured for Monad.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 ## Project Structure